-- Participating fully in school life as is appropriate for the purpose of the particular practicum (See Practicum Brief). - Establishing professional, respectful relationships with staff and students. - Professional behaviour that upholds the Code of Professional Responsibility a major aspect of this is respecting confidentiality: not identifying individuals, including staff and students when discussing their practice or learning with others either in or outside of the school. - Punctuality and attendance for the full school day (depends on school start times) at least, 8.00am to 4.00pm.
-The school coordinator, ATs and the Practicum Office (foed-practicumteam@auckland.ac.nz) must be informed of any unexpected absences. - Proactive communication including being interested and inquiring about the school, open and available to feedback, daily monitoring of emails and prompt responses. - Maintaining professional dress and presentation in accordance with the school's policy. - Showing courtesy as a visitor to the school.
+- Participating fully in school life as is appropriate for the purpose of the particular practicum (See Practicum Brief). - Establishing professional, respectful relationships with staff and students. - Professional behaviour that upholds the Code of Professional Responsibility a major aspect of this is respecting confidentiality: not identifying individuals, including staff and students when discussing their practice or learning with others either in or outside of the school. - Punctuality and attendance for the full school day (depends on school start times) at least, 8am to 4.00pm.
+The School Co-ordinator, Associate Teacher, Professional Supervisor, and the Practicum Office (foed-practicumteam@auckland.ac.nz) must be informed of any unexpected absences. - Proactive communication including being interested and inquiring about the school, open and available to feedback, daily monitoring of emails and prompt responses. - Maintaining professional dress and presentation in accordance with the school's policy. - Showing courtesy as a visitor to the school.
 For example being considerate in how you use the department's workspace and resources, the staffroom and staff parking. - To have engaged with DELNA through initial screening prior to Practicum 1 and to have met requirements by Practicum 2.

-Note: the Faculty of Education reserves the right to not allow student teachers to go on practicum if their absences from campus-based learning courses prior to practicum means they would not be adequately prepared.
+Note: the Faculty of Education and Social Work reserves the right to not allow student teachers to go on practicum if their absences from campus-based learning or online courses prior to practicum means they would not be adequately prepared.